Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 - The game needs to handle time and issue `moveDown` actions at intervals.
-- The interval will be the speed set on state.
+- The interval will be the speed set on the state.
 - Timing should be handled in the `GameBoard` component

-You could place the timing code in the App or Controls or other Component as well.
+You could place the timing code in the App or Controls or other Components as well.

 # Request Animation Frame Overview